Skip to content

 raise ValueError("Number of bounding boxes must match number of labels")

-# Validate and modify all bboxes at once
+# Validate and convert all bboxes to VOC format up front

 output = add_label(